Road to Offer Seven-Dimension Case Interview Grading: How AI Scores Like a Real Interviewer (2026)

 Road to Offer grades every case across seven dimensions: structuring, hypothesis, math, charts, synthesis, communication, business judgment.

 Road to Offer grades every case across seven dimensions: structuring, hypothesis, math, charts, synthesis, communication, and business judgment.
 The rubric matches the dimensions MBB partners grade on, which is what makes the feedback usable instead of generic.
-Free tier at /try includes one full graded case with all seven dimensions explained by AI Coach.
+Free tier at Road to Offer practice includes one full graded case with all seven dimensions explained by AI Coach.

 What the Seven Dimensions Actually Are